koppen/mentalized/source/_posts/2010-03-08-5-ways-to-run-commands-from-ruby.markdown

 ## <a href="http://ruby-doc.org/core/classes/Kernel.html#M005971">Kernel#system</a>

-bq.
-Executes cmd in a subshell, returning true if the command was found and ran successfully, false otherwise.
+> Executes cmd in a subshell, returning true if the command was found and ran successfully, false otherwise.
 An error status is available in $?.
 The arguments are processed in the same way as for Kernel::exec.

 ``` ruby
 >> system('./err.rb')